 - Mentions and citations – Features like reviews, star ratings, high-quality backlinks, and citations are all important factors in ranking in Google.
-Same goes for Baidu SEO optimization.
+Same goes for optimization.
 As you produce more Baidu-optimized content, you’ll need a strategy to gain as many of those reviews, mentions, and citations as possible.

 - HTTPS – Baidu has stated that it does give a ranking boost to sites on HTTPS, though it’s not yet as sophisticated at crawling HTTPS sites as Google.

-How to Optimize Your Content for Baidu SEO
+How to Optimize Your Content

 But before you jump into Baidu SEO optimization, your first step should be to make sure your content is actually accessible in China.